 Insuring Personal Belongings in a Nursing Home

-When living in a nursing home there will be several factors that come into play to determine if you or your family member needs to buy special insurance to cover contents and personal belongings.
+When living in a nursing home, several factors come into play to determine if you or your family member needs to buy special insurance to cover contents and personal belongings.

-- Whether the nursing home is assisted living or independent living with people having access to the dwelling or not may be a factor on whether an insurance company or underwriter would be willing to take on the risk.
+Whether the nursing home is assisted living or independent living—with people having access to the dwelling or not—may factor into whether an insurance company or underwriter would be willing to take on the risk of adding this to an existing policy.
 This factor will also guide what kind of policy a person may need in the nursing home or assisted living residence.

 Where to Buy Insurance for Contents in a Nursing Home

-Just like using a broker for finding affordable health insurance can help save you time and money, when looking for specialized coverages like nursing home contents insurance, a broker or independent agent will have access to more resources than a captive agent.
+Just as using a broker for finding affordable health insurance can help save you time and money when looking for specialized coverages like nursing home contents insurance, a broker or independent agent will have access to more resources than a captive agent.

 Getting Liability Insurance in a Nursing Home

 If you move into a nursing home, you may be asked to purchase liability insurance in the same way tenants are asked to purchase renters insurance, or condo owners may be required to carry liability insurance.
-The reason for this is that as a resident in the nursing home you may become liable for damages caused by your activity there or actions.
-If you purchase insurance for your contents in the nursing home ask the same insurer about the liability.
+The reason is that as a resident in the nursing home you may become liable for damages caused by your activity there.
+If you purchase insurance for your contents in the nursing home, ask the same insurer about the liability coverage.
 It may be included.

-Nursing home insurance is a type of supplemental health care insurance or long term care insurance, except instead of focusing only on assisted living costs, by discussing the options with your financial advisor, you can tailor your policy to make sure you choose the maximum benefits to cover the cost of living in a private nursing home, this way it can be geared at helping you cover the cost of a nursing home.
+Nursing home insurance is a type of supplemental health care insurance or long-term care insurance.
+Instead of focusing only on assisted living costs, discuss the options with an insurance professional.
+They can make recommendations on policies tailored to your needs, helping you get the maximum benefits in covering the cost of living in a private nursing home.